-Exploration Guidelines and hold the appropriate Temporary Work Camp Permit, Timber Permit and Aquatic Habitat Alteration Permit.
+In order to conduct work at the property, the operator must be registered with the Saskatchewan government and comply with the Saskatchewan Environment's Exploration Guidelines and hold the appropriate Temporary Work Camp Permit, Timber Permit and Aquatic Habitat Alteration Permit.
 As well, the operator must comply with the Federal Department of Fisheries and Oceans that administers its own Guidelines for the Mineral Exploration Industry.

 A mineral disposition in good standing gives the owner mineral rights only; Saskatchewan Environment controls surface rights.
 All seventeen mineral claims are in good standing until 2023 and require work commitments of \$25.00/ha/annum since the first 10 years of assessment credit has been accepted (Table 1).
+The assessment report detailing the 2021 to 2023 drill program has not yet been filed.

-4. ACCESSIBILITY, CLIMATE, LOCAL RESOURCES, INFRASTRUCTURE AND PHYSIOGRAPHY
+5. ACCESSIBILITY, CLIMATE, LOCAL RESOURCES, INFRASTRUCTURE AND PHYSIOGRAPHY